-The action plan covers the next four years and focuses on three areas:
+The action plan covers the next 4 years and focuses on three areas:

 - Competency development of teachers: Teachers must be well equipped to boost the students’ digital and technological competences.
 Forty-five million Danish kroner has been allocated to the development of educational courses that advance technological skills among teachers at all education levels.

 - Sharing of experience and knowledge: Establishment of a national knowledge and resource centre, establishment of networks within digital learning technologies and digital competences, and funding of activities that support cooperation and knowledge sharing.